AP-CSP-Assignments/hangmang-mini-project/README.md

 * As long as the user still has lives (the man has not been hanged yet) and if the word has not yet been guessed, then the game will play.
 * After the user finally guesses the word, or if they run out of lives, then the game ends.

 Starter code has been provided for you.
 You are free to use it, or solve the problem in a different way.
-In the starter code, you can complete the program by writing three procedures
+In the starter code, you can complete the program by writing this procedure, and doing the following other things.
+*  Note that the `hint` variable is globally accessible to the entire program.
-* `std::vector<std::string> getHint(std::vector<std::string> secret, std::string guessLetter)` - This procedure takes in the secret code and the user guess, and returns the hint which is a vector of `std::string`.
+*  `void getHint(std::string secret, std::string guessLetter)` - This procedure takes in the secret word and the user guess, and updates the `hint` variable, which is globally accessible to the entire program.
+*  Add functionality to ask the user if they want to guess the whole word.
+*  Feel free to print the actual hangman person.